official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 sufficient gravity to trigger a second resolution authorising force”.

-83 Minute Adams to Attorney General, 26 September 2002, ‘Iraq: Request for Advice’.
+[^83]: Minute Adams to Attorney General, 26 September 2002, ‘Iraq: Request for Advice’.
-84 Minute Adams to Attorney General, 27 September 2002, ‘Security Council Resolution on Iraq: Request for Advice’.
+[^84]: Minute Adams to Attorney General, 27 September 2002, ‘Security Council Resolution on Iraq: Request
-85 Manuscript comment Adams, 27 September 2002, on Letter [draft] to Wood, ‘Iraq: Use of Force’.
+[^85]: Manuscript comment Adams, 27 September 2002, on Letter [draft] to Wood, ‘Iraq: Use of Force’.
-86 Statement, 4 January 2011, paragraph 1.16.
+[^86]: Statement, 4 January 2011, paragraph 1.16.

 247

 3.5 | Development of UK strategy and options, September to November 2002 –  the negotiation of resolution 1441259.
-The US and UK began to circulate elements of the draft resolution, which became resolution 1441, to fellow Security Council members on 25 September.87
+The US and UK began to circulate elements of the draft resolution, which became resolution 1441, to fellow Security Council members on 25 September.[^87]

-260. Following visits to Paris and Moscow by Mr Ricketts88 and a conversation between Sir David Manning and Mr Jean‑Marc de La Sablière, Diplomatic Adviser to President Chirac,89 it became clear that France and Russia had serious concerns about the key elements of the draft resolution proposed by the US and UK.
+260. Following visits to Paris and Moscow by Mr Ricketts[^88] and a conversation between Sir David Manning and Mr Jean‑Marc de La Sablière, Diplomatic Adviser to President Chirac,[^89] it became clear that France and Russia had serious concerns about the key elements of the draft resolution proposed by the US and UK.

 261. A perception that the draft text of OP10 implied automaticity for the use of force was one area of difficulty.
-As a result, both Sir Jeremy Greenstock and Mr Ricketts began to consider how the UK should react if, as they had predicted, it proved impossible to secure agreement to “all necessary means” in a first resolution.90
+As a result, both Sir Jeremy Greenstock and Mr Ricketts began to consider how the UK should react if, as they had predicted, it proved impossible to secure agreement to “all necessary means” in a first resolution.[^90]

 262. Sir Jeremy advised that there was “a case for not showing too deep a concern about the need to come back to the Council for a decision”.
 In his view, the “primary